dpcairns/react-famous-cats/labs/LAB-01-02/LAB-01.md

-MOB LAB 01: Photo Gallery
+LAB: Photo Gallery
 ===

 Create a photo gallery app.

+## Setup

-## Utility Helpers
+### Utility Helpers

 You will need:

-- `/test/html-equal.js` (don't forget to import in `/test/tests.js`)
+- `/test/html-equal.js` (don't forget to import in `/test/tests.js`!)
 - `/src/html-to-dom.js`

 ## Image Data

-You can use the supplied images data file or make up your own.
-Some of the image attributes will be used to filter the data, so you can keep the core data simple for today.
+Use the supplied images data file at `data/images.js` next to this file.

 ## Process

-Use Design-Driven Development:

-1. First create a static example of what you want the rendered images to look like
-1. Use the static html of one of the images to TDD your template function
+### 1. Paper or Whiteboard Wire Frame

+1. Page Layout.
+Draw out what your image gallery will look like on paper or a white board.
+Though not everything needs to be working today, you should design space for:
+    1. Header with Logo and Title
+    1. Main Section
+        1. Keyword filter dropdown (select)
+        1. Sort options: title or horns
+        1. Card-like list of images showing:
+            1. image
+            1. title
+            1. number of horns
+            1. description on `title` attribute hover
+    1. Footer
+1. Decide semantics and structure
+    1. Label the pieces of your drawing with what elements you will use.
+    1. Design the layout requirements.
+How should things be aligned and layout?
+Write this onto your drawing.
+    1. Based on above, pick a CSS layout strategy and write this on your drawing.
+1. Decide on styling (make notes on your drawing)
+    1. Fonts
+    1. Color
+    1. Whitespace (padding and margins)
+    1. Stylistic images/designs
+1. **Include a picture of your final drawing in your repo**

+### 2. Static HTML/CSS Example

+Create a static example of your html and css.
+You can create "shells" for list items beyond the first one. _You do not need to flush out the filter or sort options today_, you can leave a "box" where you intend to put these.
+If you have time, as a stretch goal work on these (see below).

+### 3. Make Data-Driven Template

-1. Replace the static data with dynamically driven data
+Replace the static data with dynamically driven data:

+1. Create a test that calls a `renderHTML` template function and asserts that the result is the same as the static html
+1. Make the test pass by returning the exact same static html from the template function
+1. Create a data object in your test, and pass to `renderHTML` function.
+1. In `renderHTML`, add a parameter for the data and begin to replace the static html in the template function with object properties passed into the template function
+1. When the template is fully dynamic and the test passes, you now have a tested, usable template function!

-Orchestrate and Integrate:
+### 4. Orchestrate and Integrate:

-1. `index.js` is where the action will happen
+1. `app.js` is where the action will happen
-1. import template function
+1. import `renderHTML` template function
 1. import `htmlToDOM` function
-1. import array image data
+1. import array of image data
 1. reference the target parent element (`<ul>`)
 1. call `.forEach` on the array of images, passing a callback function
-1. For each image
+1. For each image:
     1. Convert image object to html using template
     1. Convert html to DOM using htmlToDOM
     1. Append to list parent (`<ul>`)

-## STRETCH: Header
+## STRETCH

+NOTE: You will need to accomplish these tomorrow if you don't have time today.

+### Design Filter and Sort

+Work out HTML and CSS for the filter and sort components.

+### Header as Component

-Make a separate template function (using DDD process) for your header.
+Make a separate template function for your header.
 It doesn't take any data, but can still return html (which can be made into DOM).
-Call it `templateHeader` or something that won't conflict with image template.
+Call it `renderHeaderHTML` or something that won't conflict with image template.
 Import, call, and append DOM in `index.js`

 ---